 Investigating Serious Crime, Understanding Terrorism and Transnational Organised Crime

 Assessments are spread out throughout the duration of the BSc (Hons) Professional Policing course, rather than having lots of exams at the end of the year.
 This means at the end of each semester, you have a revision/consolidation week followed by two weeks for assessment in each module.

 A wide range of assessment methods will be used across all modules to ensure that all programme outcomes can be demonstrated by students.
-These include unseen essay type exams, Knowledge and Reasoning Exams, Mock Scenarios, Reflective & Critical Essays, Posters, Case Studies.
+These include unseen essay-type exams, Knowledge and Reasoning Exams, Mock Scenarios, Reflective & Critical Essays, Posters, and Case Studies.

 This variety of approaches reflects more closely the practical focus of the programme, and the assessment instruments test more accurately and with greater realism the knowledge, skills and attributes required of students.
 It also helps to remove barriers to some students who might perform better in different types of assessments.

-In each module, students will have the benefit of a formative assessment aligned to the methodology of the particular summative assessment.
-Additional formative assessment of knowledge and understanding will take place through the regular activities within workshops.
+In each module, students will have the benefit of a formative assessment aligned with the methodology of the particular summative assessment.
+Additional formative assessment of knowledge and understanding will take place through regular activities within workshops.

 How to Apply

 Applications for all our undergraduate courses are open.